-Political Studies focuses on matters associated with power and authority within the state and government, but also within society more broadly.
-As students of politics, we are focused on 'the games people play' to wittingly and unwittingly drive political agendas.
-As Lasswell famously stated, "politics is about who gets what, when and how?"
-Politics revolves around resource allocation within society and how formal (e.g. policy) and informal habits maintain or transform such resources allocating practices.
+Political Studies focuses on matters associated with power and authority in the state and government, but also in the broader society.
+As students of politics, we are focused on “the games people play” to wittingly and unwittingly drive political agendas.
+Politics revolves around resource allocation in society and how formal (e.g. policy) and informal habits maintain or transform such resource-allocating practices.

-International Relations, on the other hand, focuses on relations among nations, intergovernmental and non-governmental institutions, environmental politics, and security among others.
-A student of International Relations will acquire skills in diplomacy, conflict management and a critical analysis of global affairs.
+International Relations, on the other hand, focuses on relationships among nations, intergovernmental and non-governmental institutions, environmental politics and security, among other things.
+A student of International Relations will acquire skills in diplomacy, conflict management and the critical analysis of global affairs.